bduggan/raku-log-async/README.md

 Close all the taps.

 These log levels are available as constants (for use in filters):
-`TRACE DEBUG INFO WARNING ERROR FATAL`
+`TRACE DEBUG INFO WARNING ERROR FATAL`.